-Looking at Email Accessibility Standards by Industry
+Looking at Email Accessibility Regulations by Industry

 In 2019, our world seems hyper-connected with communication tools and the internet always at our fingertips.
 But for many people with disabilities, staying connected isn’t always easy, and some activities, like reading emails or browsing the web, can require extra time or added technology.